cfe-lab/MiCall/CONTRIBUTING.md

 9. Check if you need to set any new settings by running `diff settings_default.py settings.py`.
-You will probably need to modify the version number, at least.
+You will probably need to modify the version number and pipeline id, at least.
 Make sure that `production = False`, and the process counts are half the production values.
     Do the same comparison of `hostfile`.
 10. Check if the gotoh package is up to date.
 If not, install it.

         cd /usr/local/share/miseq/development/micall/alignment